ACADEMIC RESEARCH & WRITING

 Waiting for Gautreaux: Gautreaux v.
 Chicago Housing Authority and HUD.
 With Damon Rich and Prem Krishnamurthy.
 [22-foot-long flow chart on legal arguments and policy changes in the case's 35-year history, pictured here] City Without a Ghetto Exhibit, Center for Urban Pedagogy.
 Storefront for Art and Architecture, New York.

-Included in the Rotterdam Architecture Biennial, 2009.
+Included in various exhibits including the Rotterdam Architecture Biennial, 2009.

 SELECTED JOURNAL ARTICLES & BOOK CHAPTERS